onmax/nimiq-ui/docs/vitepress-theme/index.md

 ## Custom Header Slot

-The theme provides a slot in the header navigation to add custom content between the search bar and modules dropdown.
-This is useful for adding custom navigation items, buttons, or other elements.
+The theme provides a `header-nav-before-modules` slot in the header navigation to add custom content between the search bar and modules dropdown.
+This slot is perfect for adding custom navigation links, action buttons, or any other interactive elements.

+### Basic Usage

-To use this slot, create a custom theme file:
+To use this slot, you need to extend the theme and provide a component for the slot:

+::: code-group

 ```ts [.vitepress/theme/index.ts]
 import { defineNimiqThemeConfig } from 'nimiq-vitepress-theme/theme'